chicagopython/CodingWorkshops/problems/webdev/flask_trackcoder/README.md

 Visit http://localhost:5000/tasks and you will see all the tasks.
 How many tasks do you see?

+Feel free to add your own tasks

+    cd ../../py101/trackcoder/  # change to Part 1
+    python app.py -a d 5  "#bootstrap trying to get form alignment working"

+Now if you refresh the page, you should be able to see the tasks you added on the dashboard.

 ## 0.0.11.
 Exercise 2: Shows the list of tasks of a particular type